mischavandenburg/hackerrank/README.md

 # HackerRank
 my HackerRank solutions

+feel free to use them as you wish
+and contact me if you have any questions

 Mischa van den Burg
 www.mischavandenburg.com